HardlyDifficult/Tutorials/Outline.md

 <details><summary>How</summary>

  - Right click in the 'Project' Assets folder -> Create -> Folder and name it "Editor".
- - Create -> C# Script and name it "AutoSave.cs".
+ - Create -> C# Script and name it "AutoSave".
  - Paste in the source code below.

 ```csharp